hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 ## 8.6.
 Distributed Computing

-This chapter explains how you can use Hazelcast IMDG's entry processor implementation in the Node.js client.
+This chapter explains how you can use Hazelcast's entry processor implementation in the Node.js client.

 ### 8.6.1.
 Using EntryProcessor